Skip to main content

 start = time.time()

-chat_response = openaiClient.chat.completions.create(
+chat_response = openai_client.chat.completions.create(

 model=formatted_prompt.prompt_info.model,